RFC-MACP-0007

 • Participant model: declared

 The eligible participant set is bound at SessionStart.
-Declared participants MAY emit Proposal, Evaluation, Objection, and Vote.
-The accepted SessionStart sender (session initiator/coordinator) MAY emit Proposal and Commitment even if not listed in participants, unless a stricter policy is bound by configuration or policy.
+The session initiator (accepted SessionStart sender) MUST be included in the participants list if they intend to emit Proposal, Evaluation, Objection, or Vote messages.
+The session initiator is the default Commitment authority regardless of participant list membership, unless a stricter policy is bound by configuration or policy.

 3. SessionStart requirements